Splitting formulas for the local real Gromov-Witten invariants: Proof of the VFC Splitting Theorem

 Pushing forward \eqref{7.cob.bd} by the proper map $q$ and combining it with the pushforward of \eqref{7.deg.q} and \eqref{7.deg.phi} under the proper inclusion $\wt \fM(\Si_0)_\nu \hookrightarrow \wt \fM(\F_{/ I})_\nu$ gives the equality \bear [ \wt \fM(\Si_{s_0})_\nu] = \sum_\la \frac{\zeta(\la)}{|\Aut \;\la|}\cdot [\wt \fM_\la (\Si_0)_\nu] = \sum_\la \frac{\zeta(\la)}{|\Aut \;\la|^2}\cdot \Phi_*[\wt \fM_\la (\wt\Si)_\nu] \eear in $\cHH_b(\wt \fM(\F_{/ I})_\nu; \Q)$; this holds for generic $\nu$ in $\cP$.

-It remains to show that the equality \eqref{7.vfc.tilde} lifts to an equality between the fundamental classes of the thin compactifications (for generic $\nu$) and therefore uniquely extends to an equality between their VFCs for all $\nu$.
+It remains to show that the equality \eqref{7.vfc.tilde} lifts to an equality between the fundamental classes of the thin compactifications (for generic $\nu$) and thus uniquely extends to an equality between their VFCs for all $\nu$.